eclipse-csi/gradually/EF3SCL.md

 ### Secure the source code repositories

 * **Source code is managed in SCM:** Utilizes SCM systems for organizing and storing source code, enabling tracking of changes and collaboration among developers.
   * ✅ guaranteed by default by virtue of being an Eclipse Foundation project
 * **Public record-keeping of granting privileged access to source code repositories:** Privileged access to source code repositories is awarded through a transparent, publicly recorded election.
   * ✅ guaranteed by default by virtue of being an Eclipse Foundation project and adhering to Eclipse Foundation Development Process.
 * **MFA for privileged repository access:** Write access to source code repositories is protected by MFA.
+  * ✅ guaranteed by default by virtue of being an Eclipse Foundation project and adhering to Eclipse Foundation Development Process.
-* **Restriction on Force-Push:** Prohibits the use of force-push to repositories, preventing the risk of overwriting history and losing code.
+* **Restriction on Force-Push (default branch only):** Prohibits the use of force-push to repositories, preventing the risk of overwriting history and losing code.

 ### Secure the source code